pgp-pasteur-fr/MetaGenSense/README.md

 MetaGenSense
 ============

-   A web application framework for analysis and visualization of High throughput Sequencing metagenomic data requirements.txt file is:
+   A web application framework for analysis and visualization of High throughput Sequencing metagenomic data.

 Citation
 --------